yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/log_correlation.md

 1. Login into SnappyFlow.
 2. Go to the **Application** tab.
 3. In the **Application** tab, navigate to your **Project** > **Application**.
-4. Click the **Application's Dashboard** icon
+4. Click the **Application's Dashboard** icon.
 5. In the Dashboard window, go to the **Logs** section.
 6. Select the logType as **`elasticApmTraceLog`**.
 7. You can view the logs in the dashboard.

 ##### Sample Helm Chart deployment

-[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/Log-Correlation-RefApps/flask-app) to view the sample application for which the tracing feature is enabled by using the configuration mentioned in the above sections.
+[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/Log-Correlation-RefApps/flask-app) to view the sample application for which the tracing feature is enabled by using the configuration mentioned in the above sections.<br/>

----

 **Case 2**: If the application logs are printed in the standard console, use the **gen-elastic-apm-log** component to correlate the logs.